 [Comment to DC 4.4.3.1: Further to Articles 5.7 and 7.1 of the International Standard for Therapeutic Use Exemptions, FINA must publish and keep updated a notice on its website that sets out clearly (1) which Athletes under its authority are required to apply to it for a TUE, (2) which TUE decisions of other Anti-Doping Organisations it will automatically recognize (if any) in lieu of such application and (3) which TUE decisions of other Anti-Doping Organisations will have to be submitted to it for recognition.
-If an Athlete's TUE falls into a category of automatically recognized TUEs, then the Athlete does not need to apply to FINA for recognition of that TUE]
+If an Athlete's TUE falls into a category of automatically recognized TUEs, then the Athlete does not need to apply to FINA for recognition of that TUE!

-DC 4.4.3.2 If FINA chooses to test an Athlete who is not an International-Level Athlete, FINA must recognize a TUE granted to that Athlete by their National
+DC 4.4.3.2 If FINA chooses to test an Athlete who is not an International-Level Athlete,

-Anti-Doping Organisation unless the Athlete is required to apply for recognition of the TUE pursuant to Articles 5.8 and 7.0 of the International Standard for Therapeutic Use Exemptions.
+FINAArt.
+4.4.3.2 If World Aquatics chooses to test an Athlete who is not an International-Level Athlete, World Aquatics must recognize a TUE granted to that Athlete by their National Anti-Doping Organisation unless the Athlete is required to apply for recognition of the TUE pursuant to Articles 5.8 and 7.0 of the International Standard for Therapeutic Use Exemptions.

-DC 4.4.4 TUE Application Process
+DCArt.
+4.4.4 TUE Application Process